Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 - Anti-Revisionist: Bring relations with China up to 100 and bring relations with the Soviet Union down to 0.
 - Anti-Stalinist: Bring relations with the Soviet Union up to 100 and relations with China down to 0.
 - Fascist: Bring relations with everybody down to 0.
-- Tito: Bring relations with everybody up to 100.
+- Titoist: Bring relations with everybody up to 100.